 Good behaviour is essential to good learning.
 The general aim of the school is to provide an atmosphere of mutual respect and collective responsibility.
 Pupils, parents/carers and staff all have an important part to play in producing and sustaining this positive ethos.
 The rules of the school are of a common sense nature, bearing in mind the interest and safety of all concerned.

-Our school rules are:-
+Our school rules are as follows:-

 Speak and listen respectfully to others.